nealjoos/cybersecurity-advanced-lab/README.md

 ## Usage

-:bulb: Here, we use the isprouter VM as the controller, but if you want to work from WSL in Windows, you can read [these instructions](./installation-windows-wsl.md) instead.

 1. Create the following host-only network in VirtualBox to simulate the the fake internet:

     - Name: `vboxnet1` (when different, for example on Windows: "VirtualBox Host-Only Ethernet Adapter #2", change this in the [`Vagrantfile`](./Vagrantfile))
     - IP range: 192.168.62.0/24

+2. Make sure your vagrant boxes are up to date: `vagrant box update`

-2. `vagrant up --parallel` or go slowly (1 by 1) and do `vagrant up <vm_name>`
+3. `vagrant up --parallel` or go slowly (1 by 1) and do `vagrant up <vm_name>`

-3. Disable all the NAT connections added by vagrant: `python ./disable-nat.py`
+4. Disable all the NAT connections added by vagrant: `python ./disable-nat.py`

     :warning: `vagrant ssh` won't work anymore and that is **by design**!
 This command is also not available in a real network, so learn to use SSH properly: login into the required hosts using SSH with IP addresses and jump/forward options!

-4. SSH into the isprouter VM:
+5. SSH into the isprouter VM:

     ```bash
     ssh vagrant@192.168.62.254